Skip to content

 That means refinement does not need a brand-new reasoning model.
 It needs a control plane and durable state model around the artifacts the generators already produce.

-Database refinements should follow the companion contract in database-intent-and-revision-contract.md:
+Database refinements should follow the companion contract in data-contract-and-revision-contract.md:

 • generate a typed migration plan